NCCA/Lectures/CAAG/Intro/slides.md

 - Programming Project: 100 % of the final grade
   - This will be an individual project
-  - It should be possible on home computers as well as NoMachine
+  - It should be possible on home computers using Windows or Mac as well as Linux in the labs
-- (Used to be an exam but removed because of covid)

 --